 Principle 24 – Drink Healthy: From Water, Coffee, Tea and with Caveats Alcoholic Drinks.

 Water is the best choice to serve your customers, either plain or with the addition of cut-up fruit, herbs and aromatics, or other natural flavours—but no sugar.
 Served plain, coffee and tea are calorie-free beverages containing antioxidants, flavonoids, and other biologically active substances that may be good for health.
-Current nutrition guidance suggests a maximum of two alcoholic drinks per day for men, and one for women.
+Current NHS guidance suggests a maximum of 14 units of alcohol per week for adults.